Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 —Luke 19:5 NKJV

 The primary driving force in this story so far has been Zacchaeus’ desire to see Jesus, but now Jesus looks up to where Zacchaeus is.
 I imagine Zacchaeus making every effort to see Jesus while feeling invisible and unimportant.
 I base this on Zacchaeus’ decision to run and climb a tree rather than try to make his way through the crowd.
-Zacchaeus probably did not want to disturb Jesus or keep Him from the very important things He had to do.
+Zacchaeus may not have wanted to disturb Jesus or keep Him from the very important things He had to do.
 Zacchaeus apparently would have been content with just seeing Jesus.
 But Jesus had other plans.

 But more significant than Jesus calling Zacchaeus by name is Jesus’ statement that He must stay at Zacchaeus’s house that day.
 This statement reminds me of when Jesus said that He must be about His Father’s business (Luke 2:49).
 And when He said: “I must preach the kingdom of God to other cities also, because for this purpose I have been sent.”
 (Luke 4:44 bold mine)

-Jesus’ mission was synonymous with His Father’s business, and it included preaching the kingdom of God and also going to Zacchaeus’ house, and all His efforts to seek and save that which was lost, which includes you and me.
+Jesus’ mission was synonymous with His Father’s business, and it included preaching the kingdom of God, going to Zacchaeus’ house, and seeking and saving that which was lost, which includes you and me.

 In seeking Jesus, in our search for God, we might feel insignificant and invisible, but make no mistake, God knows you by name (Isaiah 43:1; 49:16; John 10:3 compare with Psalm 139:13-16) and desires a personal relationship with you (1 John 4:19; John 3:16; 14:16-17; 15:15; Revelation 3:20; Zephaniah 3:17; Romans 5:8; etc.).